jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 In usual conditions: `launch_commands()` can execute long chains of commands on one device:
 1. The first command in the chain will generate a "START" condition on the I2C bus as required by the I2C protocol
 2. By default, all following commands will be preceded by a "REPEAT START" condition on the I2C bus
-3. The last command in the chain will **not** end with a "STOP" condition on the bus; by default, FastArduino I2C Manager will keep the I2C bus for itself, unless required otherwise by I2C devices implementation.
+3. By default, the last command in the chain will **not** end with a "STOP" condition on the bus; FastArduino I2C Manager will keep the I2C bus for itself, unless required otherwise by I2C devices implementation.

 This default behaviour allows your I2C device API implementation to perform a sequence of calls to the I2C device, where the first call will acquire the bus, and all following calls in between will not need to acquire the bus.

-You can change the default for each command, by setting `finish` argument to `i2c::I2CFinish::FORCE_STOP`, which will produce a "STOP" condition at the end of that command and a "START" condition on the next command in the chain.
+You can change the default for each command or for a whole device:
+- at command level, by setting `stop` argument to `true`, which will produce a "STOP" condition at the end of that command and a "START" condition on the next command in the chain.
+- at device level, by setting `auto_stop` constructor argument to `true`; then all chains of commands for the device will always end with a STOP condition.

 **IMPORTANT:** Actually, asynchronous flavours of I2C Managers will release the I2C bus at the end of an I2C transaction, in case there is no more pending command (from another I2C transaction) in the commands queue.